Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 Added a "Restart Level" option in the Pause Menu.
 Provides an alternative method for restarting the level during gameplay.

-The level now begins with the initial heart count and score when the player first enters this level.
+The restarted level will begin with the initial heart count and score when the player first enters this level.

 Reason: Allows players to reset the level voluntarily, providing an alternative method to address challenges or mistakes during gameplay.